 The Camerata Salzburg is an Austrian chamber orchestra based in Salzburg, Austria.
 The Camerata’s principal concert venue is the Mozarteum University.

 Camerata Salzburg was founded in 1952 by teachers and students of the Salzburg Mozarteum.
 The ensemble was able to quickly establish itself, with its Mozart Matinees soon becoming the cynosure of the Salzburg Festival.
-The founding father of the Camerata was conductor, music pedagogue, and musicologist Bernhard Paumgartner who had also been co-founder of the Salzburg Festival, and later went on to be its president.
-When founding the Camerata, Paumgartner sought out to preserve as well as to revive the ethos of classical and classicistic music.
+The founding father of the Camerata was conductor, music pedagogue, and musicologist Bernhard Paumgartner who had also been co-founder of the Salzburg Festival and later went on to be its president.
+When founding the Camerata, Paumgartner sought to preserve as well as revive the ethos of classical and classicistic music.

 The musicians play both under conductors, under the direction of soloists, and concertmasters alike, also performing in smaller chamber music formations.
 Naturally, the works of the Salzburg-born musical prodigy Mozart, as well as the music of Haydn, Beethoven, and Schubert were instantly the core of the Camerata’s repertoire.
-Within the setting of their Mozart Matinees at the Salzburg Festival, the Camerata played many symphonic works and gave numerous concert performances of Mozart’s operas, thereby shaping the unique “Salzburg Mozart sound”, a sound, which is as recognizable as it is ever evolving.
+Within the setting of their Mozart Matinees at the Salzburg Festival, the Camerata played many symphonic works and gave numerous concert performances of Mozart’s operas, thereby shaping the unique “Salzburg Mozart sound”, a sound, which is as recognizable as it is ever-evolving.